-Objective: Countries increasingly prevent and reduce the environmental impacts of disasters and conflicts, while building resilience to future crises
+Countries increasingly prevent and reduce the environmental impacts of disasters and conflicts, while building resilience to future crises\

-Best practice environmental management Countries rapidly respond to and recover from the environmental approaches prevent and reduce the impacts of impacts of disasters and conflicts disasters and conflicts Goals: 1, 11, 13, 16 and 17 Goals: 1, 11, 13 and 16 Targets: 1.5, 11b, 13.1, 16.6, 17.3, 17.6 and 17.14 Targets: 1.5, 11.5.1, 11b, 13.1 and 16.1.2 2030 impact Indicators: 1.
-Improvement in Environmental Performance Index score for countries Resilience of the poor and those in vulnerable in the first five years post-crisis; Number of countries with defined institutional responsibilities and situations to disasters and conflicts. multi-stakeholder coordination mechanisms for crisis response and management.
-Countries use natural resource and environmental Countries and the international Post-crisis countries have robust Future MTS periods management to prevent and reduce the risks of community respond to emergencies and effective environmental disasters and conflicts in a robust and environmentally institutions and policies in place sustainable way Environmental risk reduction approaches are Post-crisis countries integrate Improved environmental institutionalized, particularly in countries that are environmental considerations sustainability in humanitarian most vulnerable to disasters and conflicts during recovery from crisis action and joint United Nations post-crisis response and recovery plans 2018-2021 Emergency response and post-crisis Crisis-affected countries adopt key Countries and international partners integrate recovery plans integrate environmental and natural resource environmental measures for risk reduction in key environmental considerations to governance policies and sustainable increase the sustainability of practices as a contribution to policies and frameworks recovery and development recovery
+Best practice environmental management approaches prevent and reduce the impacts of disasters and conflicts\

+Indicator:

+1 Resilience of the poor and those in vulnerable situations to disasters and conflicts.\

+Countries rapidly respond to and recover from the environmental impacts of disasters and conflicts\

+- Improvement in Environmental Performance Index score for countries in the first five years post-crisis; - 2.
+Number of countries with defined institutional responsibilities and multi-stakeholder coordination mechanisms for crisis response and management.

+Countries use natural resource and environmental management to prevent and reduce the risks of disasters and conflicts\

+Environmental risk reduction approaches are institutionalized, particularly in countries that are most vulnerable to disasters and conflicts\ Countries and the international community respond to emergencies in a robust and environmentally sustainable way

+Improved environmental sustainability in humanitarian action and joint United Nations post-crisis response and recovery plans

+Post-crisis countries have robust and effective environmental institutions and policies in place

+Post-crisis countries integrate environmental considerations during recovery from crisis

+Countries and international partners integrate environmental measures for risk reduction in key policies and frameworks Emergency response and post-crisis recovery plans integrate environmental considerations to increase the sustainability of recovery

+Crisis-affected countries adopt key environmental and natural resource governance policies and sustainable practices as a contribution to recovery and development

-^{} The work in this area encompasses disasters (whether natural or man-made) and armed conflicts that have severe environmental consequences.
+\ The work in this area encompasses disasters (whether natural or man-made) and armed conflicts that have severe environmental consequences.